Every Tomb Raider game, ranked from worst to best

 Every Tomb Raider game, from worst to best

-In this list, we’ve gone through every Tomb Raider game and ranked them from the worst at the top, to the best at the bottom in position 1.
+In this list, we’ve gone through every Tomb Raider game and ranked them from the worst to the best.
 We’ve included every Tomb Raider game that’s ever released.
 While we haven’t been able to play all of them ourselves, we’ve used reviews where required to help inform our ranking.

 24) Tomb Raider: Puzzle Paradox